 No Super Bowl Hangover in Atlanta

 I tried to warn you all about this before the season started.
+Halfway there I have to bring it back up.
 Not only is the devastation of 28-3 still haunting the Falcons, but the loss of Kyle Shanahan is hurting Matt Ryan.
 However, sitting at 4-3 and THIRD in the NFC South, you can’t tell me there’s not something wrong.
 Just look at the last three games for Atlanta, blowing a 17-0 halftime lead to Miami, get dominated at New England, squeak past the Jets.
 Yikes.

 Sure, the offense is still among the top-5 in the NFL in total yards per game.
 But they rank 16th in points per game.
 Not only that, Atlanta has a -5 turnover ratio and are starting to become a little one dimensional again.
 With a road game at Carolina, Dallas at home, and a trip to Seattle upcoming, things are going to get a lot worse for the defending NFC Champs before it gets better.
 And that’s no overreaction.